jazz321254/javaReflection/README.md

 # Practice java reflection
-This case applies to Hibernate entity listeners and Callback methods.
+This case applies to Hibernate entity listeners and callback methods.